 A growing trend is emerging: Migrants from Mexico, and other Latin American countries, are skipping the United States and seeking refuge further north, in Canada.
 Indeed, earlier this year, The New York Times and Reuters both reported on stories of immigrants choosing Canada over the United States.
 It is not just anecdotes either.
 In the first two months of this year, Canadian officials have reported that they have detained more Mexicans nationals than they did in the entirety of 2016.

 There can be little doubt that there is a strong correlation between President Donald Trump entering office and increasing immigration to Canada.
 Many immigrants are now worried that the United States may not be accepting of them.
 To be clear, this does not mean that most of these immigrants will be crossing through U.S. territory.
 Instead, the vast majority would be entering Canada by plane or by other means, legally.
-Here, our Los Angeles immigration attorneys discuss the larger implications of the possible changes in the migration patterns.
+Here, our immigration attorney in Los Angeless discuss the larger implications of the possible changes in the migration patterns.

 President Trump’s Immigration Policies Could Severely Damage the United States